SB-0760

 Plain Language

 Operators may not make a companion chatbot available to a covered minor unless the chatbot is not foreseeably capable of encouraging the minor to engage in self-harm, suicidal ideation, violence, drug or alcohol consumption, or disordered eating.
-Initially this applies only when the operator has actual knowledge the user is a minor, but beginning January 1, 2027, actual knowledge is no longer required.
-The standard is 'not foreseeably capable' — operators must design the system so that harmful outputs in these categories are not a foreseeable outcome, not merely that they are unlikely.
+The standard is foreseeability — the chatbot must not be foreseeably capable of producing these outputs, not merely that it has not yet done so.
+Initially this applies only when the operator has actual knowledge the user is a minor; beginning January 1, 2027, the actual knowledge requirement is eliminated (see Sec.
+5(2)).

 Statutory Text